JanPat/marianopolis-robotics-2020/README.md

-TO FIX:
-- ADD TITLES AND META DESCRIPTIONS TO EACH PAGE
-- Why was space invaders slower

 TO ADD:
-- VIDEO
-- GAME VIDEO
 - SPACE INVADERS TUTORIAL

-- SIMULATION TUTORIAL
+TO FIX:
+- SCROLLING ON NEW IPHONES TEAM PAGE

 Website for Marianopolis Robotics for the CRC Robotics Competition 2020